Kong/kong-apisecops-redhat/README.md

 * Open the `Debug` Tab in Insomnia
 * Change to the `Konnect-Dev` Environment
 * Execute the disputes requests to validate the behavior.
 You should see new responses, and possibly a 404 on /disputes/{id} (because it's in Dev and still in testing 😆).

+### 5. Documentation with Service Hub and Dev Portal

+This section is very Konnect UI heavy.
+For this reason this section only has a video tutorial to follow.

+[Watch Video 8: Tutorial 5 - Documentation][8_Tutorial_Documentation]

 ## Cleanup